deduce-dev/dac-man/docs/plugins/extend.md

 # Extending Dac-Man's Built-in Plug-ins

-Dac-Man's built-in plug-ins are designed to be easy to extend, serving as a starting point for users to develop custom change analysis tailored to their particular use cases.
+Dac-Man's included plug-ins are designed to be easy to extend, serving as a starting point for users to develop custom change analysis tailored to their particular use cases.